Black Lake (Saskatchewan)

-Black Lake is a lake in the Mackenzie River drainage basin in northern Saskatchewan, Canada.
+Black Lake is a glacial lake in the Mackenzie River drainage basin in northern Saskatchewan, Canada.
 It is about 55 km long, 17 km wide, has an area of 464 km2, and lies at an elevation of 281 m.
 The primary inflows are the Chipman River, Cree River, Fond du Lac River, and Souter River; the primary outflow is Fond du Lac River, which flows via the Mackenzie River into the Arctic Ocean.

 The community of Black Lake is located on the northwest shore of the lake, near where the Fond du Lac River exits.

 Fish species

 The fish species in the lake include walleye, yellow perch, northern pike, lake trout, Arctic grayling, lake whitefish, cisco, white sucker, longnose sucker, and burbot.